-Furthermore, the implications of this research can help policymakers take note and adopt other methods to improve the academic performance of students in the special education population in general and among students with conduct disorders in particular.
-For instance, a lack of resources to pay for private lessons, the absence of a proper learning environment after school hours, and difficulties in adjusting to changes and stressful situations can hamper a student’s ability to achieve significant learning and properly absorb study materials.
+Furthermore, the implications of this research can help policymakers take note of and adopt other methods to improve the academic performance of students in the special education population in general and among students with conduct disorders in particular.
+For instance, a lack of resources to pay for private lessons, the absence of a proper learning environment after school hours, and difficulties in adjusting to changes and stressful situations can hamper a student’s ability to achieve academically and to properly absorb study materials.
 Students with SEN should be given accommodations in the form of extra hours in mathematics to enable them to realize their academic potential.
-Moreover, struggling students and students who do not have a supportive learning environment after school hours should be given access to private tutors.
+Moreover, struggling students and those who do not have a supportive learning environment after school hours should be given access to private tutors.
 Finally, in light of these students’ emotional difficulties, assessing their learning verbally (while elaborating on their areas of strength and improvements) rather than quantitatively should be considered.

 Inequality in education is manifested in many ways.
 Disadvantaged students are three times as likely to perform poorly on the PISA exams as are children from advantaged socioeconomic backgrounds (OECD, 2015).
 Students from advantaged families are more likely to come from home environments that are conducive to learning, including a quiet place to study and access to the internet.
 In addition, their parents are more likely to have the time and ability to help them with their homework and to encourage them to study.
 Students without these opportunities are thus at a disadvantage even before they enter school and continue to be at a disadvantage as they go through the education system (Burns, 2017).
 The results of this study can help policymakers in countries marked by social inequality reduce the gaps in mathematics performance.

 Moreover, it was found that there is a significant and positive relationship between transformational leadership and improvement in students’ academic performance.
 Transformational leaders encourage their followers to innovate and try new things.
 They support the efforts of teachers to think outside the box (Healey, 2009).
-Leaders promote creative thinking and give their teachers fruitful opportunities to grow and change, which ultimately translate into increased student learning and achievement.
+Leaders promote creative thinking and give their teachers fruitful opportunities to grow and change; ultimately, this translates into increased student learning and achievement.
 Therefore, supervisors of the Department of Education should seek to appoint principals with backgrounds in conduct disorders and whose leadership style is in line with the transformational agenda.
 Menon (2014) hypothesized that transformational leadership will result in perceived effectiveness and satisfaction on the part of the followers.
 Transformational leadership is most likely to have a direct impact on organizational processes that are associated with employee practices, motivation, and satisfaction, which in turn are linked to the quality of service offered and the overall performance of the organization.
-Menon (2014) found that there is a significant link between job satisfaction and school leadership and that in situations of high overall job satisfaction, teachers are able to identify with transformational leadership in their principals.
+Menon (2014) found that there is a significant link between job satisfaction and school leadership and that in situations of high overall job satisfaction, teachers are able to identify with the transformational leadership exhibited by their principals.

 Limitations of the research